Sykorajakku/NDBI040-sykorajak-couchDB/README.md

 [YouTube presentation](https://www.youtube.com/watch?v=ixiTg0M7-SA)

+Please note that in the video some paths of scripts were changed (currently are located in separate folders).

 ## Setup
 0. have Docker and Python3 installed on your system, be sure you can use pip, python, docker-compose commands